moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/offboarding.md

 Session keys are used to perform network operations, such as signing blocks, whereas your block producer account holds the staked funds and has an on-chain identity.
 By unmapping the session key to your account, you sever the association between your block producer account and your block-producing node.

 The unmapping step is taken only as part of the offboarding process.
-If you need to rotate/change your session keys, you'll need to follow the [instructions for mapping (rotating) your session keys](/node-operators/block-producers/onboarding/account-setup/#map-session-keys){target=\_blank}.
+If you need to rotate/change your session keys, you'll need to follow the [generating and mapping new session keys](/node-operators/block-producers/onboarding/account-setup/#map-session-keys){target=\_blank}.
 You should not purge your keys during the session key rotation process.

 To unmap your session keys, head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://fraa-dancebox-rpc.a.dancebox.tanssi.network#/extrinsics){target=\_blank}, click on the **Developer** tab, select **Extrinsics** from the dropdown, and take the following steps: